Transforming Intellectual Property Management

-FAMU needed a team that understood not only how to design and build their software, but most importantly, consult them on the delicate process of software commercialization.
+FAMU needed a team that understood not only how to design and build their software, but most importantly, consults them on the delicate process of software commercialization.

 They made one phone call.
 They called Cuttlesoft.

-The software, called the Digital Technology Transfer Department (DTTD for short), was conceived from years of research by Ms. Tanaga Boozer.
-It’s purpose?
+The software, called the Digital Technology Transfer Department (DTTD for short), was conceived after years of research by Ms. Tanaga Boozer.
+Its purpose?
 To move online the important but sometimes tedious work of IP licensing and patenting for technology transfer offices at HBCUs.